drts01/notes/stackedit/Giving Interview.md

 - (HTTP verbs) How would you get/send data to an endpoint?
 - (HTTP status codes) Familiar with common codes?
 - (Auth / Sec) How to query endpoint safely?
-	- send token over TLS
+	- always over TLS
-	-
+	- Auth headers

 ## Ops